How to send a real number using a single bit (and some shared randomness): Lower Bounds

 That is, the \emph{expected} squared error (over the choice of $x$ from distribution $q$) of the \emph{best} deterministic algorithm (for $q$) lower bounds the \emph{expected} squared error of any randomized (potentially biased) algorithm $A$ for the \emph{worst-case} $x$ (i.e., its cost).
 Further, the inequality holds as an equality for the optimal distribution $q$ and algorithm $A$, i.e.,

 \end{theorem}

 We proceed by selecting distributions $q$ to lower bound $\min_{a\in\mathcal A}\mathbb E\brackets{c(a,X)}$.

-Notice that a deterministic algorithm is defined using two values $v_0, v_1\in[0,1]$, such that if $|x-v_0|\le |x-v_1|$ then \Sender sends $0$ and \Receiver estimates $x$ as $v_0$.
-Similarly, if $|x-v_0|> |x-v_1|$ then \Sender sends $1$ and the \Receiver estimates $x$ as $v_1$.
-In general, the above framework asserts that the expected cost, for the worst-case input, of any randomized algorithm is
+Notice that a deterministic algorithm can be defined using two values $v_0, v_1\in[0,1]$, such that if $|x-v_0|\le |x-v_1|$ then \Sender sends $0$ and \Receiver estimates $x$ as $v_0$.
+Similarly, if $|x-v_0|> |x-v_1|$ then \Sender sends $1$ and \Receiver estimates $x$ as $v_1$.\footnote{Other deterministic algorithms, e.g., that send $0$ despite having $|x-v_0|> |x-v_1|$, can trivially be improved by an algorithm with the above form.} In general, the above framework asserts that the cost, for the worst-case input, of any randomized algorithm is

 Our framework lower bounds the cost for any (biased or unbiased) algorithm that may use any amount of (shared or private) randomness.
 We now consider distributions $q$ to lower bound the cost and later discuss the limitations of this approach.